Valortmon/About-me/README.md

 # 👋🏽 Hi there!
-I'm Valeria Ortiz Montiel
+I'm Val

 🎓 5th-semester student in Information Technologies in Organizations
 🌍 Living and learning in Veracruz, Mexico